temporalio/temporal-learning/docs/getting_started/go/first_program_in_go/index.md

 2. Switch back to the terminal where your Workflow ran.
 Start the Workflow again with `go run starter/main.go`.
 3. Verify the Workflow is running in the UI.
 4. Shut down the Temporal Server by either using `CTRL+C` in the terminal window running the server or via the Docker dashboard.
 5. After the Temporal cluster has stopped, restart it.
-If you are using Temporal CLI, remember to specify the same database file.
+If you are using Temporal CLI, run the same command you used previously to ensure you use the same database file.

 Visit the UI.
 Your Workflow is still listed: